rapidsai/cuxfilter/README.md

 # <div align="left"><img src="https://rapids.ai/assets/images/rapids_logo.png" width="90px"/>&nbsp; cuxfilter

+> [!CAUTION]
+> version 26.06 was the final release of `cuxfilter` Python packages.
+> This repository's `main` branch may be repurposed for other development.
+> To view the source code for the 26.06 release, navigate to https://github.com/rapidsai/cuxfilter/tree/release/26.06.
+>
+> See https://docs.rapids.ai/notices/rsn0060/ for more details.

 cuxfilter ( ku-cross-filter ) is a [RAPIDS](https://github.com/rapidsai) framework to connect web visualizations to GPU accelerated crossfiltering.
 Inspired by the javascript version of the [original](https://github.com/crossfilter/crossfilter), it enables interactive and super fast multi-dimensional filtering of 100 million+ row tabular datasets via [cuDF](https://github.com/rapidsai/cudf).

 ## RAPIDS Viz